YolfTypo3/SavLibraryMvc/Documentation/Introduction/Index.rst

 - Many other features.

-The latest developments of the SAV Library Mvc extension are available on GitHub ( `SAV Library Mvc
+The latest developments of the SAV Library Mvc extension are available in GitHub ( `SAV Library Mvc
 <https://github.com/YolfTypo3/SavLibraryMvc>`_ ).